Associate Professor — PhD, 1988, University of Wisconsin at Madison

 American Institute of Indian Studies Senior Short-Term Grant, 1999

-Professor Talbot is the author of Precolonial India in Practice: Society, Region, and Identity in Medieval Andhra (Oxford University Press, 2001); co-author, with Catherine B. Asher, of India Before Europe (Cambridge University Press, 2006); and editor of Knowing India: Colonial and Modern Constructions of the Past (2011).
-Her latest book, The Last Hindu Emperor: Prithviraj Chauhan in the Indian Past, 1200-2000, will be published in fall 2015 by Cambridge University Press.
+Professor Talbot is the author of Precolonial India in Practice: Society, Region, and Identity in Medieval Andhra (Oxford University Press, 2001); co-author, with Catherine B. Asher, of India Before Europe (Cambridge University Press, 2006); and editor of Knowing India: Colonial and Modern Constructions of the Past (Yoda Press, 2011).
+Her latest book is The Last Hindu Emperor: Prithviraj Chauhan and the Indian Past, 1200-2000 (Cambridge University Press, 2016).

 EDITED BOOK.
 Knowing India: Colonial and Modern Constructions of the Past.
 Delhi: Yoda Press, 2011. (edited volume)